-I still see people now who put a copy of their working folder on their desktop then try and remember to copy it back to the original location.
+I still know people who put a copy of their working folder on their desktop then try and remember to copy it back to the original location.
 Why!? because they don’t understand the use of shortcuts.

-If you are working on a specific novel and you will be going into that Project Folder a lot, or maybe just into the Scenes folder or the Scenes Folder… then you can put a shortcut to that on your desktop.
+If you are working on a specific novel and you will be going into that Project Folder a lot, or maybe just into the Scenes Folder or the Manuscript Folder.
+In that case, put a shortcut to that on your desktop.

-Very simple for those who don’t know – go to the folder you want, highlight by clicking on it once, right click and select Create Shortcut.
+It’s very simple for those who don’t know – go to the folder you want, highlight by clicking on it once, right-click and select Create Shortcut.

 It will probably dump the shortcut in the same folder.
 Shortcuts have this little arrow in the corner, that’s how you know it’s a shortcut.
 Simply cut and paste this shortcut folder onto your desktop.

-Now every time you access folders through your shortcut, it will update the master copy in the other location without you having to trawl this folders and sub-folders each time.
+Now every time you access folders through your shortcut, it will update the master copy in the other location without you having to trawl these folders and sub-folders each time.

 Then when you have finished that novel and need to start another, simply delete the shortcut and create a new one from the next Project Folder.

 Favourites is another method for quick access, you can also add folders to Favourites.

 Simply go into the folder you want in your favourites, then go over to your favourites, right-click on the word ‘favourites’ and click Add Current Location to Favourites.

 Over to you readers, how do you organise your writing on the computer?